mmartins000/webimage2pdf/README.md

 But it is possible to use the script on other websites, as long as they have a consistent naming scheme for their image filenames and URLs.

+### fileimage2pdf

+To help in those situations when you can only send one PDF file but have several images to send.

 ## Release notes

-This repository contains all webimage2pdf files (and that means one Python script).
+This repository contains webimage2pdf and fileimage2pdf.

 ## Requirements

+### webimage2pdf

-This project is based on Python 3 and requires the packages Selenium, Requests, img2pdf
+Based on Python 3 and requires the packages Selenium, Requests, img2pdf

 - Clone this repository (or download the single Python script)
 - Install the packages